keplerproject/lua-compat-5.2/README.md

 require("compat52.mstrict")()
 ```

-The effects of `compat52` are still in effect for all chunks, though.
+The additions made by `compat52` are still in effect for all chunks, though.

 ### C code

+There are two ways of adding the C API compatibility functions/macros to
+your project:
+* If `COMPAT52_PREFIX` is *not* `#define`d, `compat-5.2.h` `#include`s
+  `compat-5.2.c`, and all functions are made `static`.
+You don't have to
+  compile/link/add `compat-5.2.c` yourself.
+This is useful for one-file
+  projects.
+* If `COMPAT52_PREFIX` is `#define`d, all exported functions are renamed
+  behind the scenes using this prefix to avoid linker conflicts with other
+  code using this package.
+This doesn't change the way you call the
+  compatibility functions in your code.
+You have to compile and link
-Add the files `compat-5.2.c` and `compat-5.2.h` to your project and link it
+  `compat-5.2.c` to your project yourself.
+You can change the way the
-with the rest of your code as usual.
+  functions are exported using the `COMPAT52_API` macro (e.g. if you need
+  some `__declspec` magic).

 ## What's implemented